addy419/razerqdhid/docs/cmd_button-en.md

 - 2 bytes Macro ID
 - 1 byte Repeat times

-  Multiple macros can be saved on the Razer mouse's on-board memory, and each macro has a 2 - byte ID.
+Multiple macros can be saved on the Razer mouse's on-board memory, and each macro has a 2-byte ID.
 Here, only the button function is pointed to the macro with that ID.
 What the content of the macro is is not the concern of this command.
 If there is no macro with that ID, the button should not be triggered, which is equivalent to being disabled.

 ### Macro (triggered when pressed)